Written by Vivek Jaiswal | Co-founder, Customer Guru

 70% of the respondents pointed that inter-department disconnect is their biggest challenge in delivering exceptional customer experience.

 Indeed we were in for some surprise!
-We knew that inter-department disconnect in terms of customer experience being a priority, will be the top reason.
+We knew that inter-department disconnect in terms of customer experience being a priority will be the top reason.
 But we were most surprised to see that ZERO respondents said that customer experience wasn’t a part of their department’s goal!
 Everybody in the organisation believes that customer experience is an important part of their department’s goal but still cite inter-department disconnect as the biggest challenge in delivering great customer experience.
 Isn’t that ironical?
 As contradictory as it sounds, we believe it is not the disconnect but a lack of ownership that leads to this problem.
 Everyone knows customer experience is important for their department, but no one really knows who owns it.

 Well over two fifth of the respondents also claimed that they lacked the understanding of what needed to be done to deliver exceptional customer experience.

-In my opinion, this is a bigger problem compared with inter-department disconnect.
+In my opinion, this is a bigger problem compared to an inter-department disconnect.
 Without a clear understanding of what needs to be done when a customer raises an issue, your employees would end up pointing fingers and ultimately the customer will suffer.
 If there is anything you need to plan before the start of 2016, spend most of your time chalking out an action plan to solve customer issues as they are raised.
 Indifference to customer complaint, or at least that’s what it looks like from the customer’s point of view, is the biggest reason why customers defect.

-Similarly, it is important to setup the route to recovery for every detractor when implementing NPS in your organisation.
+Similarly, it is important to set up the route to recovery for every detractor when implementing NPS in your organisation.
 Companies go as far as collecting NPS data, but fail to close the feedback loop because of lack of preparedness in handling responses.
 Focus on building a customer success team or an NPS Champion, reporting directly to the CEO so that strong and decisive action can be taken on behalf of the customer.
-Train your customer facing staff on how to manage customer complaint and what to do in case of negative customer feedback.
+Train your customer-facing staff on how to manage customer complaint and what to do in case of negative customer feedback.
 What’s most important is to plan several training and repeated workshops to keep coaching your employees on what to do to improve customer experience.
 Companies like Ritz-Carlton ensure that their employees understand and do whatever it takes to deliver customer experience.

 There are other insights you would find in our infographic below.
-We sincerely thank everyone who took the time to respond to our survey and hope that this research adds value in planning your 2016 Customer Experience goals!
+We sincerely thank everyone who took the time to respond to our survey and hope that this research adds value to planning your 2016 Customer Experience goals!

 Are you facing any other challenges in delivering exceptional customer experience in your organisation?
 Please share your experiences and feedback below so everyone could learn from it.
 Thanks!